term-world/world-additions/week-1-additions/garage-interior/vacuum-instructions.md

 It's also important to note that the `percentage_battery_remaining` that the `battery_calculator()` function produces should be a `float`, which is essentially **a number with a decimal point**.
 For example, **if there's 53% battery remaining, then that should be represented as `0.53`.**
+It'd behoove me to remember that programs in Python can automatically convert an `int` into a `float` when performing division.

 Well, that should be enough information to get me started...whenever I get around to fixing this thing, that is.